GianpaoloBranca/SoftwareEng2/scratches/RASD.md

 - [G3] Monitor the usage of the car and charge the client with the right fare.

     - [R3.1] As soon as the engine starts the system must start charging the user with a fixed amount for minute and show the current price of the ride in the display of the car.
-    - [R3.2] When a car is parked in a safe area and the engine is turned off, the system will ask the user through the car display if he wants to keep the car engaged for at maximum 2h, if the user selects 'NO' or does nothing and leaves the car, the ride is considered as ended.
-If the user selects 'YES' the car is marked as engaged.
+    - [R3.2] When a car is parked in a safe area and the engine is turned off, the system will ask the user through the car display if he wants to keep the car busy for at maximum 2h, if the user selects 'NO' or does nothing and leaves the car, the ride is considered as ended.
+If the user selects 'YES' the car is marked as busy.
-    - [R3.3] An user can leave the car he's using and keep it engaged with a time limit of 2 hours.
+    - [R3.3] An user can leave the car he's using and keep it busy with a time limit of 2 hours.
 During this time, since the battery is not being used, the management may configure a different fare.
 When the timeout expires if the car hasn't been picked up yet the client will be charged with the price of the ride up to that point.
-    - [R3.4] A car parked in a place not marked as safe will be considered as engaged, but if the client breaks the 2 hours timeout he will get a fine for improper use of the service (plus the regular price for the ride).
+    - [R3.4] A car parked in a place not marked as safe will be considered as busy, but if the client breaks the 2 hours timeout he will get a fine for improper use of the service (plus the regular price for the ride).
 The situation will be notified to the operators that will be able to choose if the car needs to be moved or not.
     - [R3.5] If the user drives outside the boundaries of the area of the service, the system must detect it, notify it to the user a and apply an additional time fare as a penalty.
 After 30 minutes an operator will be notified of the situation.
     - [R3.6] If the signal of a car is lost for more than 10 minutes, an operator will be notified with the last known position.
     - [R3.7] 5 minutes after the end of the ride the user is charged with the right amount and a push notification will be delivered on the user's mobile phone.
 The five minutes delay is necessary to give the client the possibility to eventually plug the car and get the corresponding discount.